memgraph/docs/docs/getting-started.md

-You can start your learning on [Memgraph Playground](https://playground.memgraph.com/) where guided lessons will help you become familiar with graph databases and Cypher query.
-Lessons vary in difficulty and datasets so feel free to choose the topic that will keep you extra motivated.
-For example, you can start with [TED-talks lessons](https://playground.memgraph.com/dataset/ted-talks) that use real-world data related to TED talks providing you with tips and trick that will help you explore your own datasets.
+You can start your learning on [Memgraph Playground](https://playground.memgraph.com/) where guided lessons will help you become familiar with graph databases and Cypher queries.
+Lessons vary in difficulty and datasets, so feel free to choose the topic that will keep you extra motivated.
+For example, you can start with [TED-talks lessons](https://playground.memgraph.com/dataset/ted-talks) that use real-world data related to TED talks providing you with tips and tricks that will help you explore your own datasets.

 #### Tutorials and How-to guides